HCO’s response to COVID-19 7 day lockdown

-We take this opportunity to assure you that HCO is closely monitoring Health Department and other Government information and applying this across our services and in our planning processes.
+We take this opportunity to assure you that HCO continues to monitor Health Department and other Government information and applying this across our services and in our planning processes.

 We have implemented several positive actions across our Organisation:

 - Communicating frequently with Staff about COVID-19 and what they can do to keep themselves and Clients well

 - Monitoring and reviewing our COVIDSafe plan